What to expect from a student house viewing

-1. Check whether there are “virtual viewings” available
+1. Check what type of viewings are available

 The great thing about a “virtual viewing” is that it allows you to eliminate any properties that aren’t right straight away so you don’t have to attend any unnecessary viewings.